sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 ---
-title: "Ligature"
+title: "Merge lines"
 hidden: false
 ---

 Merges nearby lines more aggressively than the built-in line merger.
-Use this preprocessor when the PDF contains oversplit lines.
+Use this preprocessor when the PDF contains oversplit lines, lines overlapping on the x-axis, or "jittery" lines misaligned on the y-axis.

 Parameters
 ----